-One kokanee was captured in Carpenter Reservoir in 2020, and none were captured in 2019; therefore, length and weight modelling are presented from 2018.
-Lengths and weights of kokanee captured in Carpenter Reservoir in 2013 through 2018 were highly correlated (adjusted $R^2 = 0.90$), and the addition of a year variable to the length-weight model was significant when compared to the intercept-only model (ANOVA p-value <0.001, DF = 5, F = 12.52).

-An ANOVA of annual mean Fulton's condition factor was significant (p-value <0.001, DF = 5, F = 9.78), and a Tukey's HSD test indicated that condition in 2016 through 2018 was lower (with some overlap) than condition in 2013 through 2015 (Figure 3.24).
+Lengths and weights of kokanee captured in Carpenter Reservoir in 2013 through 2021 were highly correlated (adjusted $R^2 = 0.90$), and the addition of a year variable to the length-weight model was significant when compared to the intercept-only model (ANOVA p-value <0.001, DF = 7, F = 20.82; the yearlength interaction was not significant).
+An ANOVA of annual mean Fulton's condition factor was significant (p-value <0.001, DF = 7, F = 16.67), but no clear patterns emerged in condition factor among years (Figure 3.27).

-A total of 52 kokanee were aged by IFR (scales; Table 3.5).
+A total of 56 kokanee were aged by IFR (scales; Table 3.5).
 Estimated kokanee ages ranged from 2 to 4 years.
-A von Bertalanffy growth model was not fit to kokanee length-at-age data due to the lack of juvenile age and length data.
+A growth model was not fit to kokanee length-at-age data due to the lack of juvenile age and length data.

-Figure 3.24 Mean annual condition factor (with 95% CI) for kokanee in Carpenter Reservoir.
+Figure 3.27 Mean annual condition factor (with predicted 95% CI) for kokanee in Carpenter Reservoir.
 Means with the same significance letter are statistically equal.